 Historical fiction from the closing years of the reign of Queen Victoria (or the Fin de Siècle - the end of the 19th century)

-Characters faced with moral conflicts, including the choice of forgiveness versus revenge; faith versus cynicism; order versus disorder, and genuine mystical experience versus the temptations of cult worship.
+Characters faced with moral conflicts, including the choice of forgiveness versus revenge; faith versus cynicism; order versus disorder, and genuine mystical experience versus the sensuality and temptations of cult worship.

-Further topics include the popular press and London’s Fleet Street, and hidden forces of wealth, vice and manipulation.
+Further topics include female emancipation and self-determination; the rise of the ‘new woman,’ the popular press and London’s Fleet Street, and hidden forces of wealth, vice and manipulation.

 “An awesome Gothic Victorian tale … that will keep you engaged from the first page until the end.”

 “Will delight those who enjoy mannered characters, uncommon plots and a slight bit of mystery.”

 “A Mysterious and exciting novel … I was hooked from the first page.”